 When trained to work correctly, the body can move in a freer, lighter and healthier way which brings obvious benefits if your movement is impaired by Parkinson’s.
 However there is very little scientific evidence to confirm if the Alexander Technique is effective in Parkinson’s.

-Practicing the technique may help with Parkinson’s symptoms such a tremor, balance, pain, speech and depression, but each person will react differently to this treatment.
+Practicing the technique may help with Parkinson’s symptoms such as tremor, balance, pain, speech, fatigue and depression, but each person will react differently to this treatment.

 Carers may also benefit from the improved movement and emotional wellbeing associated with this technique.

 What should I expect if I join a class?